CATARACT SURGERY IN LOUISVILLE

-If you are interested in learning more about laser assisted cataract surgery, make an appointment to see one of our surgeons for a consultation at (502) 897-1604.
+If you are interested in learning more about laser-assisted cataract surgery, make an appointment to see one of our surgeons for a consultation at (502) 897-1604 or fill out our contact form.

 An Intraocular Lens implant is a lens inserted into the eye where it remains permanently.
 It is never necessary for the patient to touch or remove it.
 Intraocular Lens is about the same size as a contact lens and does not result in distortion as do thick glasses.
 This procedure does not change the outward appearance of the eyes.
 Even if a lens has been implanted in your eye, it may be necessary to wear regular glasses after surgery.
 The strength of the implant is determined for you based on computerized measurements and tests before the operation.